Oxford-Research-Cloud-Competency-Centre/Hello-aws/README.md

 Step 1.
 Fork (or make a copy of) this repository
 <details>
 <summary>Step 2.
-Go to the Amazon Web Services Console and type "app runner" in the search bar</summary>
+Go to the AWS Console and type "app runner" in the search bar</summary>

 ![Step 2](README_images/img1.png)